espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 Which is the reset pin of ESP32?
 ---------------------------------

   - CHIP_PU serves as the reset pin of ESP32.
 The input level (VIL_nRST) for resetting the chip should be low enough and remain so for a period of time.
-Please refer to `ESP32 Hardware Design Guidelines <https://www.espressif.com/sites/default/files/documentation/esp32_hardware_design_guidelines_en.pdf>`_ > Section *Reset*.
+Please refer to Section *Reset* in the `ESP32 Hardware Design Guidelines <https://www.espressif.com/sites/default/files/documentation/esp32_hardware_design_guidelines_en.pdf>`_.

 --------------